storageos/storageos.github.io/_docs/concepts/volumes.md

 ### Metadata

-Metadata is kept in directories named /var/lib/storageos/data/db[\d+].
+Metadata is kept in directories named `/var/lib/storageos/data/db[\d+]`.
 We maintain an index of all blocks written to the blob file inside the metadata store, including checksums.
-These checksums allow us to detect bitrot, and return errors on writes, rather than serve bad data.
+These checksums allow us to detect bitrot, and return errors on reads, rather than serve bad data.
 In future versions we may implement recovery from replicas for volumes with one or more replicas defined.

 StorageOS metadata requires approximately 2.7GB of storage per 1TB of allocated